aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-dicom-to-pdf/_index.md

     - If an image is at a location on the hard drive, specify the path location using the Image.File property.
     - If an image is placed in a MemoryStream, pass the object holding the image to the Image.ImageStream property.

-The following code snippet shows how to load DICOM image, place the image on a page in a PDF file and save the output as PDF.
+The following code snippet shows how to convert DICOM files to PDF  format with Aspose.PDF.
+You should load DICOM image, place the image on a page in a PDF file and save the output as PDF.
 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-Java
 String dataDir = com.aspose.pdf.examples.Utils.getSharedDataDir(AddImage.class) + "Images/";